George Friedman

 George Friedman (born February 1, 1949) is a Hungarian-born American futurologist, political scientist, and writer.
 He is a geopolitical author on international relations.
 He is the founder and chairman of Geopolitical Futures.
 Prior to founding Geopolitical Futures, he was chairman of the publishing company Stratfor.
 He is best known for his 1991 book The Coming War With Japan, co-authored with his wife Meredith LeBard, which predicted a military conflict between the United States and Japan around 2020.

 Early life and education

-Friedman was born in Budapest, Hungary, in 1949 to Jewish parents who survived the Holocaust.
+Friedman was born in Budapest, Hungary, in 1949.
 His family immigrated to the United States.
 Friedman describes his family's story as "a very classic story of refugees making a new life in America."
 He grew up in New York City.
 Friedman received a B.A. at the City College of New York, where he majored in political science, and a Ph.D. in government at Cornell University.